Mohamed Koné (footballer, born 2002): Club career

 A youth product of Torcy, Koné transferred to Le Havre in 2020 and began playing with their reserves.
 He made appearances on the bench for the senior team in 2021, and on 1 July 2022 signed a 3-year professional contract with the club.
 He made his senior and professional debut with the senior Le Havre side in a 2–1 Coupe de la Ligue win over Caen on 7 January 2024.
 On 17 January 2024, he joined Dunkerque for the second half of the 2023–24 season in the Ligue 2.

 On 2 July 2024, Charleroi signed Koné on a three-year deal.

 International career

 In March 2022, Koné received his first call-up to the senior Ivory Coast national team.
 In June 2023, he was called up to the final Ivory Coast U23 squad for the 2023 Maurice Revello Tournament.

 Koné was again called-up for 2025 Africa Cup of Nations qualification games against Sierra Leone in October 2024, but remained on the bench for both games.

+On May 15, 2026, Koné was integrated by Ivory Coast coach Emerse Faé in his list of 26 players in order to participate in the 2026 World Cup.